 This will assign the Recolor tool to your Quick Menu.
 Whenever you want to use it, simply activate your Quick Menu.

 If you like using Recolor, it’s worth it to add it to your Quick Menu so that you can access it easily.

-The color drop feature isn’t your only option for changing your colors in Procreate.
-Let’s talk about what the Color Fill tool can do.
+Now, let’s talk about what the Color Fill tool can do.